moov-io/base/README.md

 Package `github.com/moov-io/base` implements core libraries used in multiple Moov projects.
 Refer to each projects documentation for more details.

-## Project Status

-Note: This project is under active development and is not production ready, but we would appreciate feedback and contributions!

 ## Getting Started

 You can either clone down the code (`git clone git@github.com:moov-io/base.git`) or grab the modules into your cache (`go get -u github.com/moov-io/base`).